 You continue to create questions in each of the question categories to build out a more comprehensive list of what you need to consider.

 Your next step is to go through the questions and answer them.
-This can be done in a separate session.
-But it’s good to have the same participants be a part of answering the questions if possible for increased buy-in.
+You can do this in a separate session if needed.
+But it’s good to have the same participants be a part of answering the questions if possible, for increased buy-in.
 But you may need other subject matter experts to help you answer some of the questions.

 Starbursting Brainstorming Example

-To illustrate more clearly how this is applied, I’ll use the example of creating a backpack for petite professional women.
-As a petite woman, I’m tired of lugging around backpacks that look like they were made either for my husband or a school kid.
+To illustrate more clearly how to apply this method, I’ll use the example of creating a backpack for petite professional women.
+As a petite woman, I’m tired of lugging around backpacks that look like they were made either for my husband (too big) or a school kid (too small).

 I’ve longed for a sleek and professional-looking backpack that looks stylish but is durable enough to carry my laptop and other work gear on a business trip.